Pelvic Power Training

 The Pelvic Floor and Diaphragm Movement

-There are several functionally key aspects to pelvic embodiment that we focus on in the Train Your Seat Equestrian.
+There are several functionally key aspects to pelvic embodiment that we focus on in the TYS methods.

 Allowing the bones of the pelvis, spine, and legs to move in relation to each other and avoid any locking.
 We also focus on allowing compression to travel into the pelvic floor and thus taking the weight slightly more forward as there is a tendency to have our weight on our heels and back part of the pelvis.

-In coordinating a better pelvic floor movement and stability, we also focus on the movement of the diaphragm in conjunction with this muscle group to allow better breathing in the rider and better overall balance to allow rhythmic movement in the rider and thus with the horse's movement.
+The Realistic Equine Simulator (herein called Simulator) use allows for a better pelvic floor movement and stability, as there is less tension in the human body with the mind knowing that you are now on a machine and not on a live horse.
+In conjunction with this muscle group being less tense it also allows for better breathing in the rider and better overall balance to allow rhythmic movement in the rider and thus with the horse's movements.

 Pelvic Bone Movements

-There are several functional key aspects to pelvic embodiment we focus on in the Franklin Method.
+There are several functional key aspects to pelvic embodiment we focus on.

 In allowing the bones of the pelvis, spine, and legs to move in relation to each other and avoid any locking or pinching.
 Allowing the bone rhythms to fully activate the fascial tensegrity aspect of the pelvis.